kevindierkx/laravel-domain-parser/README.md

 ## Testing

-To run the tests, run the following command from the project folder.
+To run the tests, run the following command from the project folder:

 ``` bash
 $ composer test